|

 On 11th September, at their conference in Salford, the Social Democrats vote against a merger with the Liberal Party.

-The army and the police in Argentina are granted an amnesty for crimes against leftists in the 1970s.
+On 24th September the army and the police in Argentina are granted an amnesty for crimes against leftists in the 1970s.

 On Sunday, 25th September 38 IRA prisoners escape from the high-security Maze prison near Lisburn in Northern Ireland.
 It is the biggest escape in British penal history.